akhalinem/expense-tracker/README.md

 ## Overview

-This application helps users manage their personal finances by tracking expenses through a command-line interface.
-It provides basic functionality for expense management including adding, deleting, and viewing expenses, along with expense summaries.
+This application helps users manage their personal finances by tracking expenses and budgets through multiple interfaces:
+- Command-line interface for quick access
+- Web API for integration
+- React-based web interface for user-friendly interaction

 ## Features

-- Add new expenses with amount, category, and description
+- Add, update, and delete expenses with amount, category, and description
-- Delete existing expenses
-- View all expenses
+- Set and manage monthly budgets
-- Get expense summaries
+- View expense summaries with budget tracking
-- Command-line interface for easy interaction
+- Export expenses to CSV
+- Interactive CLI with command history
+- RESTful API with OpenAPI documentation
+- Modern React frontend with real-time updates

 ## Prerequisites

 - .NET 9.0 or higher
+- Node.js 18+ for the frontend
 - Command-line terminal

 ## Installation